EVODelavega/asciify/README.md

 # ASCIIfy

 A couple of commands to view images as ASCII.
 This repository contains 2 commands: `asciify` which allows you to rescale and convert images to ASCII, and `asciicam`, which takes a stream from a video device, and renders the footage as ASCII art in th eterminal.
+Because the whole foreground/backround malarkey with coloured ASCII images is a bit fiddly, I also added a simple `previe` command that renders images in colour using just background colours and spaces as pixels.

 ## Install